voxo-yt/CLI-Toolbox-Generator/README.md

 ------------------------------------------------------------------------

-## 🤝 Contributing
+## Contributing

-PRs are welcome!
-Although I'm unsure what could be added.\
+It is unlikely that anything can be added here, build up your own generator's toolbox instead!
 You can add:

 -   new feature packs